ontolex/morph/draft.md

 ### morph:WordFormationRule

-> Class **morph:WordFormationRule** represents the formal operation applied to a base form of a source LexicalEntry to obtain another, target LexicalEntry form (inflectionally or derivationally related to it).
+> Class **morph:WordFormationRule** represents the formal operation applied to a base form of a source LexicalEntry to obtain another, target LexicalEntry .

 Note: It describes the *general* pattern how words are being formed.For the analysis of a *specific* compound or derivation, use `morph:WordFormationRelation`.